1344 Associate Director, University Safety

 Certification: Completion of Incident Command System (ICS) 100, 200, 300, 400 and National Incident Management System (NIMS) 700 and 800 training is required or must be completed within one year of appointment.

 Skills: Leadership and supervisory ability are required.
 Analytical skills are required.
 Strong verbal and written communication skills are required.
 Excellent interpersonal skills are required.
 Computer literacy is required.
 The ability to develop training and performance standards is required.
 The ability to manage a budget is required.
 The ability to solve problems and make appropriate decisions is required.
 The ability to clearly communicate ideas, facts, and concepts to people who represent all constituencies of the University is required.
 A working knowledge of federal regulations affecting campus safety is required.
 The ability to develop policy and procedures is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: A valid driver’s license is required.
 The scope of the position requires occasional weekend and evening work, providing management oversight of the activities of three shifts operating around-the-clock.
 This position is designated as an essential employee and may be required to report to work as scheduled when University offices are closed due to severe weather or emergencies.